owilderman/owilderman.github.io/README.md

 # owilderman.github.io
 So this is my personal website!
-For employers or custom code orders!
+For employers, readers, or anyone who is interested!